CramerJ1470/wikiScour/README.md

 for any college see format in public/index.html and change url to college accordingly.

-as we develop this app further we will chnage this to build a local api with college details to be used in sorting college data based on certain criteria.
+as we develop this app further we will change this to build a local api with college details to be used in sorting college data based on certain criteria.

 have fun!!!